wescale/kubernetes-formation/Day-3/5-deployment_strategies/tutorial.md

 ## Setup

-Before deploy the application `article-service` you need to deploy the database.
+Before deploying the application `article-service`, you need to deploy the database with:

-To do that:
 ```sh
 kubectl apply -f database.yaml
 ```

-## Deploy the version v1.0.2
+## Deploy the version v0.0.2

-Complete the provided <walkthrough-editor-open-file filePath="deployment-v0.0.2.yaml">deployment-v0.0.2.yaml</walkthrough-editor-open-file> file to indicate the deployment strategy:
+Complete the provided <walkthrough-editor-open-file filePath="deployment.yaml">deployment.yaml</walkthrough-editor-open-file> file to indicate the deployment strategy:

 ```yaml
 strategy: